Title IX- Appeals

 - If the Respondent is a member of the administration or staff: the Assistant Vice President for Human Resources, or the Director of Human Resource Services.

-If a discrimination allegation relates to a Promotion and Tenure Committee action, including, but not exclusive to retention and tenure decisions, the appeals committee will consist of two (2) members appointed by the Assistant Vice President for Equity, Diversity and Inclusion and additionally supplemented by representation of three (3) of the ten (10) members of the Grievance Panel as defined in the Faculty Handbook.
+If a discrimination allegation relates to a Promotion and Tenure Committee action, including, but not exclusive to retention and tenure decisions, the appeals committee will consist of two (2) members appointed by the Title IX Coordinator and additionally supplemented by representation of three (3) of the ten (10) members of the Grievance Panel as defined in the Faculty Handbook.

 If the grounds for appeal are not substantiated, the appeal will be denied and the parties will be notified in writing, under the provisions of notification described above.
-If the appeal is substantiated, the appeal officers, in conjunction with the Assistant Vice President for Equity, Diversity and Inclusion, will take appropriate action as indicated below.
+If the appeal is substantiated, the appeal officers, in conjunction with the Title IX Coordinator, will take appropriate action as indicated below.

-- Procedural Error: If the appeals committee determines that a procedural error occurred that was substantially prejudicial to the outcome of the investigation, they will return the allegation to the Assistant Vice President for Equity, Diversity and Inclusion with instructions to reconvene the investigative team in order to cure the error.
+- Procedural Error: If the appeals committee determines that a procedural error occurred that was substantially prejudicial to the outcome of the investigation, they will return the allegation to the Title IX Coordinator with instructions to reconvene the investigative team in order to cure the error.
 In rare cases, where the procedural error cannot be cured by the investigative team (as in cases of bias), the appeals committee may order a new investigation with a new investigation team.
 The results of a reconvened investigation cannot be appealed.
 The results of a new investigation can be appealed once, on the applicable grounds for appeals.

 - New Information: If the appeals officers determine that new information should be considered, it will return the allegation to the original investigative team to reconsider the allegation in light of the new information only.
 The findings of the investigative team based on consideration of the new information are not appealable.

-- Disproportionate Sanction(s): If the appeals officers determine that the sanctions imposed are substantially disproportionate to the severity of the violation(s), the appeals committee may return the allegation to the Assistant Vice President for Equity, Diversity and Inclusion with instructions to review the sanctions in light of the appeals committee’s recommendations and make the appropriate changes to the sanctions.
+- Disproportionate Sanction(s): If the appeals officers determine that the sanctions imposed are substantially disproportionate to the severity of the violation(s), the appeals committee may return the allegation to the Title IX Coordinator with instructions to review the sanctions in light of the appeals committee’s recommendations and make the appropriate changes to the sanctions.

 All parties will be informed of the status of requests for appeal in a timely manner and will be informed of the outcome in the same manner in which the investigation outcome was shared.

-Following the appeal process, the Assistant Vice President for Equity, Diversity and Inclusion will evaluate whether there are additional remedies required for the Complainant or the community to eliminate a hostile environment and prevent its recurrence
+Following the appeal process, the Title IX Coordinator will evaluate whether there are additional remedies required for the Complainant or the community to eliminate a hostile environment and prevent its recurrence.

 The link(s) on this page will open in a new window or tab.